Lewis Hamilton says 'tough situation' radio messages weren't about George Russell

-Lewis Hamilton has explained what he meant when he told Mercedes they had put him in a “tough position” by running behind a teammate George Russell At the Australian Grand Prix.
+Lewis Hamilton explained what he meant when he told Mercedes that he had put him in a “tough position” by running behind teammate George Russell at the Australian Grand Prix.

 Hamilton had raced ahead of Russell until a late safety car allowed the Mercedes newcomer to a pit stop with less time damage than usual.

-That quick stop pushed Russell ahead of Hamilton, which soon became a podium finish when Max Verstappen’s Red Bull hit the car.
+That quick stop pushed Russell ahead of Hamilton, which soon became a podium finish when Max Verstappen’s Red Bull hit car trouble.

 in the closing stages of Melbourne RaceAs he was trailing by more than a second behind the other Mercedes, a curious radio message from Hamilton was broadcast on TV coverage.